 Colonial Resistance and the Road to Revolution:

-- Taxation and Trade Regulations: Colonists grew increasingly frustrated with British taxation and trade regulations, such as the Stamp Act and the Navigation Acts.
+- Taxation and Trade Regulations: Students should know that the colonists grew increasingly frustrated with British taxation and trade regulations, such as the Stamp Act and the Navigation Acts.
 The cry of "No Taxation Without Representation" became a rallying point.

 American Revolution (1775-1783):